-Europe’s energy system is changing rapidly.
+Europe’s energy system is changing fast.
 As wind and solar power grows, the energy system is facing unique hurdles.
-One of the biggest is energy flexibility, which means being able to adjust electricity generation or consumption when actual conditions differ from forecasts.
+One of the biggest is energy flexibility.
+It’s the ability to adjust electricity generation or consumption when actual conditions differ from forecasts.

 The STUNNED Market Emulator

-At a high level, R&D NESTER’s Market Emulator receives bids, applies the clearing rules of each market layer and then return market outputs, including the accepted quantities and clearing prices, matched trades or balancing activations/rejections.
+At a high level, R&D NESTER’s Market Emulator receives bids, applies the clearing rules of each market layer and then return market outputs.
+These include the accepted quantities and clearing prices, matched trades or balancing activations/rejections.

-This is especially useful for countries where flexibility market structures are still developing, because it provides stakeholders a safe way to explore “what would happen if…?” scenarios without financial or operational risk.
+This is especially valuable in countries where flexibility markets are still evolving.
+Stakeholders can safely explore “what would happen if…?” scenarios without taking on financial or operational risk.

 Why simulate electricity markets?

 Electricity trading does not happen in a single market.
-It takes place across several market layers that operate on different timescales.
-Participants may buy or sell energy in the day-ahead market, adjust positions in the intraday market and then try to provide balancing services to keep the system stable when last minute deviations occur.
+It runs across several market layers with different timescales.
+Participants buy or sell energy in the day-ahead market.
+They adjust positions in the intraday market.
+And they try to provide balancing services when last-minute deviations occur.

-For flexibility service providers and aggregators, value often comes from revenue stacking.
-This means using the same physical flexibility, such as batteries, heating, ventilation or air-conditioning (HVAC) systems or industrial loads, to generate revenue across several markets while remaining compliant with market rules.
+For flexibility providers and aggregators, value often comes from revenue stacking.
+This means using the same physical flexibility, such as batteries, heating, ventilation or air-conditioning (HVAC) systems or industrial loads.
+The goal; generate revenue in several markets while remaining compliant with market rules.

-A well-designed emulator allows teams to answer practical questions such as:
+A well-designed emulator helps teams answer practical questions:

 - What happens if an aggregator moves capacity from the intraday market into the balancing market?